Towards a Zero Trust Decentralized Identity Management System for Secure Autonomous Vehicles: EXPERIMENTAL EVALUATION

-We, also, observe that PRR is lower when DSRC is used than when LTE-V2X is used.
-This is because DSRC uses carrier sense multiple access/ collision avoidance (CSMA/CA) for media access which implements "listen-before-talk" strategy, while LTE-V2X mode 4, that enables peer-to-peer communication adopted in our simulations, uses Sensing-Based Semi-Persistent Scheduling (SB-SPS) for media access.
-SB-SPS also uses a "listen-before-talk" strategy and a periodic reservation system to manage channel access and reduce collisions.
-In SB-SPS, once a resource is selected, the vehicle reserves it for a specified number of consecutive transmissions at a regular interval.
-This semi-persistent reservation is more efficient than a full random access protocol for every packet resulting in higher PRR.
+From Figures \ref{fig:Data_age_highway}, \ref{fig:Data_age_urban}, we can find that increasing the number of vehicles/km increases the data age for both scenarios.
+The graphs show that the data age is higher in the urban scenarios than in the highway scenarios.
+This is due to that fact that urban environments are more congested with packets.
+When using DSRC RAT in our D-IM, the data age is much higher because of DSRC RAT use of CSMA/CA for madia access which cause longer latencies.
+Moreover, we can observe that the overhead of our implemented protocol leads to an increase of less than 0.032 seconds in data age for LTE-V2X simulations and less than 0.5 sec in DSRC simulations.
+The same can be concluded for the inter-packet gap (update delay) in Figures \ref{fig:Update_delay_highway}, \ref{fig:Update_delay_urban}.

 Figure \ref{fig:CBR_vehicles} shows the relationship between the CBR and the number of vehicles per km for both highway and urban scenarios.
 We can observe that increasing the number of vehicles/km increases the CBR for both environments.
-We also observe that the CBR is higher in the urban scenarios than in the highway scenarios.
-This is due to that fact that urban environments tend to have more vehicles than highway environments, resulting in more traffic and higher CBR.
-Moreover, we can observe that the overhead of our implemented protocol leads to an increase of less than 11\% in CBR when LTE-V2X is used.
+We also observe that the CBR is higher in the urban scenarios than in the highway scenarios when DSRC RAT is used.
+This is due to that fact that urban environments tend to have more vehicles than highway environments, resulting in more traffic and higher CBR given the fact that DSRC RAT uses "listen before talk" strategy .
+The overhead of our implemented protocol leads to an average increase of less than 16\% in CBR when LTE-V2X is used, and less than 27\% when DSRC is used.

-Observing Figure \ref{fig:delay}, we can find that increasing the number of vehicles/km slightly increases data age for all scenarios.
-We also observe that data age is slightly higher in urban scenarios than in highway scenarios.
-This is due to that fact that urban environments are more congested with packets.
-Moreover, we can observe that the overhead of our implemented protocol leads to an increase of less than 0.06 seconds in data age for LTE-V2X simulations and less than 0.3 sec in DSRC simulations.

 Figure \ref{fig:neighbors} studies the relationship between the number of neighbors and the number of vehicles per km for both highway Scenarios and urban Scenarios.
 We find an expected increase of the number of neighbors as we increase the number of vehicles/km for all scenarios.
 We also can see that the number of neighbors is much higher for urban scenarios that for the highway scenarios due to the nature of traffic.